-Evan Durance (current)
+Evan Durance (past)

 Evan Durance is an undergraduate student currently completing a B.A. in Women’s and Gender Studies at the University of Winnipeg.
 His interests lie mainly in trans history as well as queer cultural production.
 Evan aims to integrate and foster emotion, creativity and care in his research and academic pursuits.

-Jana Elazar (current)
+Jana Elazar (past)